Achieving Weight Loss with Kieser's Progressive Resistance Training

 Strength training should be completed 2-3 times per week, include 8-10 exercises targeting major muscle groups and you should be working to an intensity of local muscular fatigue.
 With the development of greater muscle mass (hypertrophy), your resting metabolic rate is improved.
 Resting metabolic rate is defined as “The amount of energy (in the form of calories) that the body needs to function while resting for 24 hours”.

-To kick start your weight loss journey, visit your Exercise Physiologist at Kieser today for a suitable tailored exercise program.
+To kick start your weight loss journey, visit your Exercise Physiologist at Kieser fitness centre near you today for a suitable tailored exercise program.

 Written by Nicole Shue, Exercise Physiologist at Kieser Malvern